The 4 Best Fragrance-Free and Hypoallergenic Deodorants for Sensitive Skin and Itchy Armpits (2023)

-What sets this one apart from Vanicream’s antiperspirant deodorant is that this deodorant is aluminum-free, which makes it perfect for those who want (or need) to stay clear of aluminum.
+What sets this one apart from the above Vanicream antiperspirant deodorant above is that this deodorant is aluminum-free, making it perfect for those who want (or need) to stay clear of aluminum.
 Like the Vanicream antiperspirant deodorant above, this one doesn’t contain masking fragrance, parabens, or formaldehyde.
 It is also free of alcohol and talc.
 The applicator is a bit odd, requiring you to dose an appropriate amount – but you quickly get the hang of it.

 If you are sensitive to aluminum and antiperspirants, this is the deodorant for you.
 It’s the only deodorant free of both aluminum and fragrance that we have tested that actually works.
 Typically, you need one of those potential irritants to deal with odors.
 But somehow, Vanicream has pulled it off.
 It may not last 24 hours or the worst Zoom meetings, but it’s the perfect choice for everyday use.
 And like the Vanicream Antiperspirant, it’s excellent value.

 Clinique For Men – but it can certainly also be used by all others.
-This antiperspirant-deodorant stick from Clinique is fragrance-free too and free of any unnecessary oils and scents.
-It doesn’t leave residue behind, and it’s surprisingly good at keeping sweat and odor at bay.
+This antiperspirant-deodorant stick from Clinique is fragrance-free, too, and free of any unnecessary oils and scents.
+As a result, it doesn’t leave residue behind and is surprisingly good at keeping sweat and odor at bay.